You are here

 North Square Room

 The North Square Room, which is not presently part of public tours of Monticello, was originally a chrome yellow, and was later wallpapered.
-Until recently it was unpainted plaster.
-In early 2008, it was repainted its original chrome yellow color.
+Until recently the walls were unpainted plaster.
+In early 2008, the room was repainted its original chrome yellow color.